kristrev/multi/README.md

   he or she provides an incorrect route.
 This is due to some tricky message handling that I have not decided on how to deal with yet.
 Some RTNETLINK-messages generate replies, while others don't.
-* General code clean-up: The code has proven to be stable (used in our test network for over a year now) and without memory leaks, but the overall structure still bears the marks of mostly being written during a PhD.
+* General code clean-up: The application has proven to be stable (used in a scientific test network for over a year now) and without memory leaks, but the overall structure still bears the marks of mostly being written during a PhD.

 Motivation